-Officers shall ensure that CEDs are secured while in their homes, vehicles, or any other area under their control, in a manner that will keep the device inaccessible to others.
+Officers shall ensure that CEDs are secured while in their homes, vehicles or any other area under their control, in a manner that will keep the device inaccessible to others.

-Officers shall document all CED discharges in the related arrest/crime reports and the CED report forms.
-Photographs should be taken of any obvious probe impact or drive-stun application sites and attached to the CED report form.
+Officers shall document all CED discharges in the related arrest/crime report and the CED report form.
 Notification shall also be made to a supervisor in compliance with the Use of Force Policy.
-Unintentional discharges, pointing the device at a person, audible warning, laser activation, and arcing the device, other than for testing purposes, will also be documented on the report form.
-Data downloads from the CED after use on a subject should be done as soon as practicable using a [department/office]-approved process to preserve the data.
+Unintentional discharges, pointing the device at a person, laser activation and arcing the device will also be documented on the report form.

-303.6.1 CED REPORT FORM
+303.6.1 CED FORM

-As applicable based on the device type, items that shall be included in the CED report form are:
+Items that shall be included in the CED report form are:

-- (a) The brand, model, and serial number of the CED and any cartridge/magazine. - (b) Date, time, and location of the incident. - (c) Whether any warning, display, laser, or arc deterred a subject and gained compliance. - (d) The number of probes deployed, CED activations, the duration of each cycle, the duration between activations, and (as best as can be determined) the duration that the subject received applications. - (e) The range at which the CED was used. - (f) The type of mode used (e.g., probe deployment, drive-stun). - (g) Location of any probe impact. - (h) Location of contact in drive-stun mode. - (i) Description of where missed probes went. - (j) Whether medical care was provided to the subject. - (k) Whether the subject sustained any injuries. - (I) Whether any officers sustained any injuries.
+- (a) The type and brand of CED and cartridge and cartridge serial number. - (b) Date, time and location of the incident. - (c) Whether any display, laser or arc deterred a subject and gained compliance. - (d) The number of CED activations, the duration of each cycle, the duration between activations, and (as best as can be determined) the duration that the subject received applications. - (e) The range at which the CED was used. - (f) The type of mode used (probe or drive-stun). - (g) Location of any probe impact. - (h) Location of contact in drive-stun mode. - (i) Description of where missed probes went. - (j) Whether medical care was provided to the subject. - (k) Whether the subject sustained any injuries. - (I) Whether any officers sustained any injuries.

 The Training Manager should periodically analyze the report forms to identify trends, including deterrence and effectiveness.
-The Training Manager should also conduct audits of CED device data downloaded to an approved location and reconcile CED report forms with recorded activations.
+The Training Manager should also conduct audits of data downloads and reconcile CED report forms with recorded activations.
 CED information and statistics, with identifying information removed, should periodically be made available to the public.